teviet/lofasmio/formats.md

 followed immediately by a newline `\n`.
 The whitespace separating the tokens is arbitrary so long as it does not include a newline: a parser can safely read the entire line before counting tokens to determine the value of _N_.
-The _dim#_ tokens are positive integers giving the length of that dimension of the array.
+The _dim#_ tokens are positive decimal integers giving the length of that dimension of the array: the product of these values should not exceed the maximum value of a 64-bit signed integer (9223372036854775807).
 The _encoding_ token identifies how the bits in the array are rendered as ASCII: see below.
 There should be no whitespace between the _encoding_ token and the newline character, and the encoded data block begins on the byte following the newline character.

 ### Data